Transportation Network Services - Information for Municipalities

 What will happen to existing municipal bylaws that regulate passenger directed vehicles (PDVs)?

-- Any existing municipal bylaw that regulates the number of PDVs that may be operated within a municipality will have no effect once the ride-hailing framework comes into effect in September 2019.
+- Any existing municipal bylaw that regulates the number of PDVs that may be operated within a municipality will have no effect once the ride-hailing framework comes into effect on September 16, 2019.

 Municipalities have the ability to establish